riteshshukla04/HTMLtoPDFRust/readme.md

 ## Introduction

-A Basic HTML to pdf based on WKHTMLtopdf in RUST
+A Basic HTML to pdf converter based on WKHTMLtopdf in RUST

 ## How to run